A possible correction of the Saha curve for non-equilibrium states: A phenomenological model for hydrogen recombination

 \subsection{Strategy to correct the Saha curve}

 In Ref. \cite{sales2022non}, it was shown that the $q$-parameter does not seem to be fixed throughout the recombination but should change with temperature.
-In this regard, this evolution of the $q$-parameter could be interpreted as an effective time-dependent temperature.
-In this study, we suppose a time-dependent temperature can closely follow the results obtained using kinetic equations in non-equilibrium phases.
-Besides, the effective binding energy, Eq. (\ref{gbe}), suggests that recombination should occur from excited states for $q\neq 1$.
-This feature makes the non-Gaussian Saha equation a promising approach to correcting the Saha curve, since considering recombination to happen from the ground state is one of the main reasons why the standard Saha equation fails.
-Our strategy here is to apply the Peebles model and the HYREC-2 code to find a functional form for the $q$-parameter as a function of redshift in order to reproduce a parameterized recombination model (via the Saha equation) compatible with the best models available in the literature.
+In this study, we assume that a time-dependent $q$-parameter acting as an effective temperature can mimic the evolving thermodynamic conditions during recombination in a way that reproduces the ionization history predicted by kinetic equations under non-equilibrium conditions.
+Besides, the effective ionization potential, Eq. (\ref{gbe}), suggests that recombination should occur from excited states for $q\neq 1$.
+This feature makes the generalized Saha equation a promising approach to correcting the Saha curve, since considering recombination to happen from the ground state is one of the main reasons why the standard Saha equation fails.
+Our strategy here is to apply the Peebles model and the HYREC-2 code to find a functional form for the $q$-parameter as a function of redshift in order to determine a parameterized recombination model (via the Saha equation).

-Based on these premises, we employ a methodological procedure with a four-step strategy for correcting the Saha curve for primordial hydrogen recombination via the non-Gaussian approach.
+Based on these premises, we employ a methodological procedure with a four-step strategy for correcting the Saha curve for primordial hydrogen recombination via the Tsallis framework.
 Each step is thoroughly described below: \begin{enumerate} \item The first step deals with the solution of the Peebles equation for the degree of plasma ionization (free electron fraction $x_e$).
 Eq. (\ref{EB-rec}) is solved numerically, yielding a value of $x_e$ associated with each value of $z$.
-Also, we use the HYREC-2 code output; \item The second step is to rewrite the non-Gaussian Saha ionization equation, Eq. (\ref{q-saha-full}), as follows:
+Also, we use the HYREC-2 code output; \item The second step is to rewrite the modified Saha ionization equation, Eq. (\ref{q-saha-full}), as follows: